Subhodip1307/ASCII-Banner-Maker/README.md

     Python 3
 ```
 ## Use
->First Gitclone the repo in your systeam
+>First Git clone the repo in your systeam
 ```bash
     git clone https://github.com/Subhodip1307/ASCII-Banner-Maker.git
 ```